Retinoid creams and gels

 Retinoids are derivatives of Vitamin A. They can either be applied on the skin (topically) or taken by mouth (orally) in the form of capsules.

 Retinoid creams and gels are adapalene (Differin), tretinoin (Retin A, Re Trieve, Steve) and tazarotene (Zorac).
-There is also a two-in-one product (Epiduo gel and Epiduo forte gel) that combines adapalene and benzoyl peroxide.
+There is also a two-in-one product (Epiduo gel and Epiduo Forte gel) that combines adapalene and benzoyl peroxide.

 Retinoid creams and gels can be very effective at stopping or reducing mild to moderate acne.
 They can also be used as maintenance therapy to keep skin clear after successful treatment.